Smart city uses technology to reduce economic costs of congestion, improve air quality and road safety.

-Aligned to the Department for Transport’s national initiative intended to help “solve local transport issues”, Sunderland City Council hopes the use of tech can help reduce the costs to the economy resulting from congestion.
-By utilising data to manage and predict traffic flow and reduce rush hour traffic – as well as refining air quality and improving road safety for drivers, cyclists and pedestrians – the latest digital technologies are driving forward solutions in the city.Patrick Melia, Chief Executive at Sunderland City Council, explains the council’s investment in intelligent traffic mapping in the city centre, alongside his commitment to public safety and environmental sustainability.
+Aligned to the Department for Transport’s national initiative intended to help “solve local transport issues”, Sunderland City Council hopes the use of technology can help reduce costs to the economy resulting from congestion – as well as refining air quality and improving road safety for drivers, cyclists and pedestrians – by utilising data to manage and predict traffic flow and reduce rush hour traffic.

-Traffic mapping and prediction plays an important role in forecasting traffic, helping to optimise route planning and provide accurate estimates of road usage.
+This traffic mapping and prediction is playing an important role in traffic forecasting, helping to optimise route planning and providing accurate estimates of road usage in the city.

-As part of the Covid-19 response, Sunderland City Council are leveraging the existing deployment of the traffic mapping sensors, to compare day by day 24-hour traffic flows and identify trends, such as the rise and fall of certain vehicle types in response to announcements from Central Government.
+Sunderland City Council are also are leveraging the data in response to the pandemic to compare day by day 24-hour traffic flows and identify trends, such as the rise and fall of certain vehicle types.